Sample Standard Deviation Formula (Table of Contents)

 Explanation

-We discuss the meaning of standard deviation from a statistical standpoint, but it also plays a vital role if we talk about a financial point of view.
-It is basically the measure of risk an investment carries and how risky that investment is in finance.
-Based on the risk an investment has, investors can then calculate the minimum return they require to compensate for that risk.
+We discuss the meaning of standard deviation from a statistical standpoint, but it also plays a vital role in discussing a financial point of view.
+It is the measure of risk an investment carries and how risky that investment is in finance.
+Based on an investment’s risk, investors can then calculate the minimum return they require to compensate for that risk.

-As in the above example, since Y and Z have a lesser standard deviation, it means that there is less variability in the return of these stocks, so they are less riskier.
-One point while using the standard deviation tool we need to keep in mind that it is highly affected by the extreme values or outliers.
+As in the above example, since Y and Z have a lesser standard deviation, it means that there is less variability in the return of these stocks, so they are riskier.
+When utilizing the standard deviation tool, it is essential to remember that extreme values or outliers can significantly impact its calculation and interpretation.
 These outliers can skew the standard deviation value.

 Relevance and Uses of Sample Standard Deviation Formula

 Standard deviation helps the investors and analysts to find the risk and reward ratio or Sharpe ratio for an investment.
-Basically, anyone can earn a risk-free rate of return by investing in Treasury and risk-free securities.
-But return over and above this is the excess return and to achieve that, what is the level of risk one needs to take is a measure of Sharpe ratio:
+Anyone can earn a risk-free rate of return by investing in Treasury and risk-free securities.
+But return over and above this is the excess return, and to achieve that, what is the level of risk one needs to take is a measure of the Sharpe ratio:

 Sharpe Ratio = (Return on Investment – Risk Free Rate) / Standard Deviation

-So as to the higher the Sharpe ratio, the better is the investment.
+The higher the Sharpe ratio, the better the investment.

-As we said, the standard deviation is a measure of risk, but a lower standard deviation value is not always preferred.
-If an investor has a higher risk appetite and wants to invest more aggressively, he will be willing to take more risk and prefer a relatively higher standard deviation than a risk-averse investor.
-So it all depends on what level of risk an investor is willing to take.
+The standard deviation measures risk, but a preference for a lower standard deviation value is not always the case.
+Suppose an investor has a higher risk appetite and wants to invest more aggressively.
+In that case, he will be willing to take more risks and prefer a higher standard deviation than a risk-averse investor.
+So it all depends on what level of risk an investor is ready to take.

 Recommended Articles